Hostages (2017 film)

 Hostages is a 2017 drama film directed and written by Rezo Gigineishvili and co-written by Lasha Bugadze.
 It was screened in the Panorama section at the 67th Berlin International Film Festival.

-The film is based on true story and tells about group of Georgian youngster who try to escape the Soviet Union by hijacking a plane in 1983.
+Hostages is based on a true story about a group of Soviet Georgian youngsters who try to escape the Soviet Union by hijacking Aeroflot Flight 6833 in 1983.

 Plot

-During the early 80's in the Soviet Georgia, just a few years before the collapse of the Soviet Union, a group of young people from respected Georgian families were looking to escape the Soviet Union.
+During the early 1980s in Georgia, just a few years before the collapse of the Soviet Union, a group of young people from respected Georgian families were looking to escape the Soviet Union.
 The Beatles's music, jeans, American cigarettes, position in society, guaranteed future.
 They seemed to have everything except one thing — freedom.
 Unfortunately, The price of their freedom was their own demise.
 A true story based on the events of 1983, when six guys and one girl tried to hijack a plane in order to escape from the USSR.